Automated storage and retrieval system: Horizontal carousels

-A wave of orders are sent to the pod.
-A group of orders are selected to create a batch.
-The operator simply follows the lights and pick round-robin from the carousels and place items in a batch station behind them.
-Each carousel pre-positions and rotates when picked.
-By applying the "product to person" principle, operators do not have to move from their position to prepare the order.

-When the batch is complete, a new batch is inducted and the process repeated until the wave is complete.
-Horizontal carousels can save up to 75% of floorspace, increase productivity by 2/3, accuracy levels to 99.9%+ levels and throughput up to 750 lines per hour/operator.

-Horizontal carousel systems generally outperform robotic systems for a fraction of the cost.
-Horizontal carousels are the most cost-effective AS/RS system available.

-Robotic Inserter/Extractor devices can also be used for horizontal carousels.
+Robotic Inserter/Extractor devices can be used for horizontal carousels.
 The robotic device is positioned in the front or rear of up to three horizontal carousels tiered high.
 The robot grabs the tote required in the order and often replenishes at the same time to speed up throughput.
-The tote(s) are then delivered to a conveyor which routes it to a work station for picking or replenishing.
+The tote(s) are then delivered to a conveyor, which routes it to a work station for picking or replenishing.
 Up to eight transactions per minute per unit can be done.
 Totes or containers up to 36" x 36" x 36" can be used in a system.

-On a simplistic level, horizontal carousels are also often used as "rotating shelving."
-'With simple "fetch" command, items are brought to the operator and otherwise wasted space is eliminated.
+On a simplistic level, horizontal carousels are also often used as "rotating shelving".
+With simple "fetch" command, items are brought to the operator and otherwise wasted space is eliminated.

 AS/RS Applications: Most applications of AS/RS technology have been associated with warehousing and distribution operations.
 An AS/RS can also be used to store raw materials and work in process in manufacturing.
 Three application areas can be distinguished for AS/RS: (1) Unit load storage and handling, (2) Order picking, and (3) Work in process storage.
 Unit load storage and retrieval applications are represented by unit load AS/RS and deep-lane storage systems.
 These kinds of applications are commonly found in warehousing for finishing goods in a distribution center, rarely in manufacturing.
 Deep-lane systems are used in the food industry.
 As described above, order picking involves retrieving materials in less than full unit load quantities.
 Minilpass, man-on board, and items retrieval systems are used for this second application area.

 Work in process storage is a more recent application of automated storage technology.
 While it is desirable to minimize the amount of work in process, WIP is unavoidable and must be effectively managed.
 Automated storage systems, either automated storage/retrieval systems or carousel systems, represent an efficient way to store materials between processing steps, particularly in batch and job shop production.
 In high production, work in process is often carried between operations by conveyor system, which this serve both storage and transport functions.